g-kannan/DuckHug/README.md

 - Built with ❤️ for the data community

 ## Support
-If you find this useful, please [give us a star on GitHub](https://github.com/g-kannan/DuckHug)!
+Found an issue or have suggestions?
+[Open an issue](https://github.com/g-kannan/DuckHug/issues/new/choose) If you find this useful, please [give us a star on GitHub](https://github.com/g-kannan/DuckHug)!